Six Common Facebook Scams in 2019 (and Other Social Media Scams)

 - Never share account information on social media.
 Legitimate companies should never contact you on social media and ask for your account information.

 - If someone calls in response to your social media complaint, be wary of sharing information.
 If in doubt, hang up the phone, wait five minutes and call the company's direct customer service line to verify.

-A profile hijack is a type of identity theft where the criminal poses as a friend or family member on social media, in order to earn your trust and eventually trick you into sending money or clicking on a malicious link.
-There are two main types of profile hijacking that can occur:
+If you have a Facebook account, there’s a good chance you have encountered profile hijacking, Facebook friend request scams, and fake Facebook profiles.
+A profile hijack is a type of identity theft where the criminal poses as a friend or family member on social media in order to earn your trust and eventually trick you into sending money or clicking on a malicious link.
+This can happen on any social media site, but it commonly happens on Facebook.
+There are two main types of profile hijacking that can occur.

-- Cloned Account: A criminal creates a fake account impersonating someone you know.
+- Cloned Account: A criminal creates a fake Facebook account impersonating someone you know.

 - Hacked Account: A criminal hacks into a person’s real account, changes their password and uses their network to scam unsuspecting friends and family.

 Ways to Detect (and Avoid) a Hijacked Profile